slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Let's get data

-I selected a dataset of ~167K PubMed patient summaries via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
+We select a dataset of ~167K PubMed patient summaries via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
 To demonstrate a low-code approach, SQL Server and Azure Data Studio will be used.

 The data is loaded into [SQL Server on a Mac](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).
 Start SQL Server via the terminal, giving the username and password: